 Note: This is a multi-year class.
-Students may continue to enroll in MC-IV for up to 3 years and all the major math olympiad sub-topics shall be covered.
+Students may continue to enroll in MC-IV for up to 3 years and all the major math Olympiad sub-topics shall be covered.
 Since the size of this class is small, the topics are customized according to the knowledge level of the enrolled students.
 For more information about the topics covered each term, please click here.

 This course meets Sundays 10:45 AM-12:15 PM Pacific (1:45-3:15 PM Eastern).
 For the specific dates of the course please see the full course schedule by clicking here.